 Chapter 6: The Human Decision: Leadership Ethicality & Followers

-Carolyn Mae Kim, PhD, APR is an associate professor of public relations at Biola University and chair for the Department of Public Relations and Strategic Communication.
+Carolyn Mae Kim, PhD, APR is an associate professor of public relations at Biola University and chair of the Department of Public Relations and Strategic Communication.
 Her research specialties include digital media, public relations, and credibility.